-Working at Cho-Yeh will be the most challenging job you’ll ever have, but it will also be the most fun and fulfilling!
-So come make the most of your summer by impacting the eternity of 6-16 year olds!
-The community you’ll build during your time at Camp will lead to lifelong relationships.
-The skills you gain will boost your resume and prepare you for your future career, parenthood, and marriage.
-Your time at Camp will deepen your faith and allow you to rely on the Lord at a whole different level.
-Come join our team!
+Though the list of reasons to join the Cho-Yeh family is almost endless, here's just a few of the best.
+The community you’ll build during your time at Camp will lead to lifelong relationships, the skills you gain will boost your resume and prepare you for your future career, parenthood, and marriage, and your time at Camp will deepen your faith and allow you to rely on the Lord at a whole different level.
+It's possible that working at Cho-Yeh may be the most challenging job you’ll ever have, it will also be the most fun and fulfilling!
+Come make the most of your summer by impacting the eternity of 6-16 year olds!

 Lead and walk alongside a cabin full of campers every week.
 As a cabin counselor, your job is to play hard, get messy and share the gospel with kids every week.
 You will often find yourself wondering how you get paid to do this.